Albinhsn/ECS-invaders/README.md

 The ECS way is to create systems or components to solve things
 * Needs extra data for something
     * Create a component
-* THen create the system that solves that problem
+* Then create the system that solves that problem

 # Things i'd like to solve in this project
 * ECS